JoeWongSolutions/OOLanguageComparison/MemoryManagement.md

 When a class instance is assigned to a property, constant, or variable, a strong reference is made with the instance.
 A strong reference refers to the fact that the reference has a "strong" or firm hold on the instance, and does not allow it to be deallocated so long as the reference remains intact.
-You may however initialize you would like a weaker reference onto the instance, in which case you would place the 'weak' keyword before a variable or property declaration.
+You may however initialize you would like a weaker reference onto the instance, in which case you would place the `weak` keyword before a variable or property declaration.
 This type of reference works by having the automatic reference counting routine set the reference to
-'nil' when it is deallocated.
+`nil` when it is deallocated.
 Weak references need to be declared as optional variables.

 Swift does not support garbage collection, unlike Java.